MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 ### Integration of Q# and Python

 In VS Code, you can use Q# by itself or with Python, which requires the `qsharp` and `azure-quantum` Python packages.
-To install these packagaes, see [Add support for Python and Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview#add-support-for-python-and-jupyter-notebooks).
+To install these packages, see [Add support for Python and Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview#add-support-for-python-and-jupyter-notebooks).

 The following table shows how to use Q# with and without Python in VS Code: